 Erottajankatu 2, nicknamed as “Erottaja Palace”, is one of the most elegant Neo-Renaissance buildings in Helsinki.
 The building was designed by architect Theodor Höijer who is famed for designing Ateneum Art Museum and many other notable Neo-Renaissance buildings in the city centre of Helsinki.
 The construction was completed in 1891.

-The main façade with male caryatids and other façade ornaments define the street space of Erottaja.
-Caryatids are a temple ornament from ancient Greek where female figured sculptures serve architectural support taking the place of a column or a pillar on the façade.
-On the façade of Erottaja 2, the caryatids are, differing from the tradition, male figures.
-The interiors consist of many original details, such as decorated ceramic stoves.
-Famous Neo-Renaissance decorator Salomo Wuorio painted the painting on the ceiling in the main staircase.
+The main façade with male caryatids and other façade ornaments define the street space of Erottaja area.
+Caryatids are a temple ornament from ancient Greek, where female figured sculptures serve architectural support taking the place of a column or a pillar on the façade.
+On the façade of Erottajankatu 2, the caryatids are, differing from the tradition, male figures.
+They portray the Greek god Atlantis, who according to the epic, held the world on his shoulders.
+Sculptor Robert Stigell realised the sculptures after Höijer’s plan.
+The interiors consist of many original details, such as decorated ceramic stoves from three local tile factories.
+A famous Neo-Renaissance decorator Salomo Wuorio painted the ceiling of the main staircase.

-In Autumn 2019 “Erottaja Palace” is the scene of Helsinki Design Week.
+In Autumn 2019 “Erottaja Palace”, along with the neighbouring art nouveau building Uudenmaankatu 5, is the scene of Helsinki Design Week.
 After HDW the building is going to be renovated up to date office spaces.